jakobdylanc/llmcord.py/README.md

 - Supports text file attachments (.txt, .py, .c, etc.)
 - Customizable system prompt
 - DM for private access (no @ required)
-- User identity aware (OpenAI API only)
+- User identity aware (OpenAI API and xAI API only)
 - Streamed responses (turns green when complete, automatically splits into separate messages when too long)
 - Displays helpful warning messages when appropriate (like "⚠️ Only using last 25 messages" when the customizable message limit is exceeded)
 - Caches message data in a size-managed (no memory leaks) and mutex-protected (no race conditions) global dictionary to maximize efficiency and minimize Discord API calls